Shoaib Malik: Post-captaincy

 In March 2010, Malik was given a one-year ban from the national team by the PCB, who charged him for infighting within the team.
 It was part of a dramatic cull of players after Pakistan's winless tour of Australia, resulting in the fining or banning of seven players.
 Two months later Lancashire County Cricket Club approached Malik to play for them during Twenty20 Cup in England and the opportunity to play with a club of Lancashire's reputation was too good to pass up".
 On 29 May 2010, Malik's ban was overturned and his Rs 2 million fine halved.
 He was subsequently named in the MSL 2019 squad, and as a result, Malik pulled out of his contract with Lancashire.
 Pakistan did not make the final of the four-team tournament, and Malik played in two matches, scoring only 47 runs.
-Mailk was in Pakistan's squad to play Australia and England in England in June–August 2010, but was dropped from the side.
-A regular in the ODI side, over the previously 12 months he had averaged around 30 with the bat in ODIs, and excluding one score over 50, his batting average hovered around 20.
+Mailk was in Pakistan's squad to play Australia and England in England in June–August 2010, but was dropped from the team.
+A regular in the ODI team, over the previously 12 months he had averaged around 30 with the bat in ODIs, and excluding one score over 50, his batting average hovered around 20.
 Mohsin Khan, Pakistan's chairman of selectors, cited Malik's poor recent form as the reason for dropping him.
 After Malik's comeback to international cricket in 2015, he was an integral part of the Pakistan squad who were crowned champions of the ICC Champions Trophy 2017 by defeating arch-rivals India in the final.

 In April 2018, he was named in the Rest of the World XI squad for the one-off T20I against the West Indies, to be played at Lord's on 31 May 2018.
 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

 In October 2018, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 He had a horrible World Cup campaign, with only 8 runs from 3 matches, with two golden ducks, and took only 1 wicket with the ball, and was even dropped from the team.
 Following the Cricket World Cup, Shoaib retired from ODI cricket.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.

 He was named in Pakistan's squad for the 2021 ICC T20 World Cup, where he scored the tournament's joint-fastest fifty.